-Ince was given the job of carrying out the excavations and, by September 1782, a battery of five 24 pounder guns was in action from a gallery excavated in the rock, high up on the North Face.
+Ince was given the job of carrying out the excavations and, by September 1782, a battery of five 24 pounder guns was in action from a gallery cut through the rock, high up on the North Face.
 Further batteries were later built.
 The only way Spanish counter-fire could damage these batteries was by a direct hit on an embrasure.
 These galleries are now one of Gibraltar’s most notable features.

 On 25th July 1782, the vessel St Philip’s Castle arrived in Gibraltar.
 She brought a party of Corsican exiles, who joined the garrison, and news of Admiral Rodney’s victory over the French fleet at the Battle of the Saints, in the West Indies, on 12th April 1782.
 Rodney’s victory was celebrated with a parade and feu de joie.

 The Spanish were pushing ahead with the preparations for the assault.
 Special landing craft were prepared, with hinged bridges to assist in putting troops ashore, once the defending guns were destroyed by the fire from the heavy guns on the Battering Ships, now strengthened with a seven-foot thickness of timber and other material on their exposed sides.